shaharzeplovitch/sprinternship-2024/README.md

 npm install
 ```

 Once this command finishes, you should see some new things in this repositories folder.
 You should now see a `package-lock.json` and `node_modules` folder in this current folder.
-If you don't have these two, something has gone wrong in the installation or you may be looking in the wrong folder, reach out to Greg or your mentor to figure this out.
+If you don't have these two, something has gone wrong in the installation or you may be looking in the wrong folder, reach out to Shahar or your mentor to figure this out.

 ## Setting up JSON Server -- Get a full fake REST API with zero coding in less than 30 seconds (seriously)
 JSON Server is a third party library that provides a full fake REST API (backend server API) with no database or API setup.